MicrosoftDocs/quantum-docs/articles/testing-debugging.md

 from qsharp.utils import dump_operation
 ```

-MARIIA: add a two-qubit example with asymmetrical matrix, for example, Controlled Ry gate, to illustrate the endianness of indices used in the matrix

 This example prints the matrix of a single-qubit identity gate and the Hadamard gate.

 ```python